jafbath/survivorProject/backend/readme.md

 ## Works Cited:
-* Referencing previous class lessons for some of the more in depth concepts of using map() and forms.
+* Referencing previous class lessons for some of the more in depth concepts of using express.Router() and some CRUD functionality.